Task Force Related to the Rights of Coloradans with Disabilities - Housing Subcommittee

 Engage with the Housing Subcommittee of the Task Force

-The Task Force encourages participation from affected and involved stakeholders and is asking for input as it relates to the charge of the housing subcommittee.
-Please feel free to reach out via email, share your personal story as it relates to the affordability, accessibility and attainability of affordable housing for persons with disabilities in Colorado, or participate in the surveys below.
+The Task Force encourages participation from affected and involved stakeholders and is asking for input as it relates to the charge of the outdoors subcommittee.
+Please feel free to reach out via email or share your story below.

 The Colorado General Assembly recently passed HB23-1296 that created a task force to study rights for persons with disabilities.